Jen Stark

 Jen Stark (born 1983 in Miami, Florida) is a multi-media American artist who lives and works in Los Angeles, California.
 Stark is best known for creating optical art using psychedelic colors in patterns and drips that mimic intricate motifs found in nature.
-On March 26, 2021, Stark became a notable non-fungible token maker when Farzin Fardin Fard (3fmusic) won a bid to buy her piece Multiverse for 150 Ethereum.
+On March 26, 2021, Stark became a notable NFT maker when Farzin Fardin Fard (3fmusic) won a bid to buy her piece Multiverse for 150 Ethereum.

 Early life

 Stark earned a BFA from Maryland Institute College of Art in 2005, majoring in fibers with a minor in animation.

 While studying abroad, Stark could not afford expensive art supplies so she purchased colored construction paper and started to experiment with it.
 Eventually, working with paper would become a hallmark of Stark's practice.

 Bodies of Work

 Stark is known for her repetitive, intricate sculptures which often resemble patterns in nature.
 Stark's hypnotic work embraces replication as it mimics plant growth, evolution, topographical maps, infinity, fractals and the geometry of the universe.
 Although Stark is most recognized for her paper sculptures, she has explored a variety of media including wood, paint, mirrors, metal, and animation.
 Her signature creations combine a variety of materials that have acted as a catalyst for more established spiritual proclivity as expressed through hypnotic mandala-like configurations.